-As a professional program preparing graduates to enter the health care system, we have an obligation to train leaders who can provide quality care to an increasingly diverse population in the United States and around the world.
-With an increasingly global society, it is imperative that our graduates have the requisite skills to navigate interactions with individuals who have different perspectives and backgrounds in efforts to deliver quality care and improve health and health outcomes.
+As a professional program that is preparing graduates to enter the health care system, we have an obligation to train leaders who can provide quality care to an increasingly diverse population in the United States and around the world.
+The lack of diversity in the PA Profession and the healthcare workforce diminishes the nation’s capacity to eliminate health disparities and improve the overall health of the nation.

 Admission to the Duke PA Program is very competitive.
 The following information describing recent candidates will allow prospective applicants to realistically assess their chances of admission, and to plan accordingly.

 For the 2019 incoming PA class, 4,354 CASPA applications were received.
 Two hundred and fifty applicants were interviewed.
 Ninety applicants accepted the offer of admission for the Fall 2019 entering class.
 PA class size is typically 90 students per year.

 The ranges of academic and experiential qualifications for the middle 50 percent of accepted applicants for Fall 2019 are as follows:

 - Overall GPA: 3.51-3.85